Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 on TblProfessor.University_Id = TblUniversity.University_Id

-so now how to create a view,for creating a view we use the “create view” statement.
-Just like if we want to create a table we use “create table” and along the same lines, we want to create a procedure we use the “create procedure” statement.
+For creating a view, we use the `CREATE VIEW` statement.
+Just like when we want to create a table, we use `CREATE TABLE`, and along the same lines, when we want to create a procedure, we use the `CREATE PROCEDURE` statement.

 Create View vWTblProfessorDetail